-of mitochondrial DNA (mtDNA) diversity, suggesting an effective population size closer to 5 000 individuals.
+from such a small population size.
+Indeed, the latest genetic evidence14 indicates a high degree of mitochondrial DNA (mtDNA) diversity, suggesting an effective population size closer to 5 000 individuals.

-The degree of geographic genetic structure and high mtDNA diversity within (and between) subpopulations indicate that the southern population, representatives of which were confirmed on site, exhibit a stable demographic profile.
+The degree of geographic genetic structure and high mtDNA diversity within (and between) subpopulations indicate that the southern population exhibits a stable demographic profile.
 The high mtDNA haplotypic diversity underscores the importance of subpopulation connectivity in maintaining genetic diversity through time14.
 Matthee (et al. 2021) argue that successful conservation of Riverine Rabbit is contingent on reducing human transformation of their habitat and, importantly, protection of sufficient connectivity throughout the species' range.
 In the broader area, Riverine Rabbit populations in the Anysberg Nature Reserve (c.
 60 km east) and Sanbona Wildlife Reserve (c.
-75 km southeast) are recognised as being important for the conservation of the species.
+75 km south-east) are recognised as being important for the conservation of the species.
 The primary conservation interventions include protected area expansion, private landowner conservation stewardship programmes, and active habitat restoration.
 The Drylands Conservation Programme of the Endangered Wildlife Trust (EWT-DCP) coordinates conservation efforts on the Riverine Rabbit and its habitat.
 EWT-DCP promotes integrated land management practices that can sustain Riverine Rabbit while providing employment for communities and facilitating ecosystem restoration on landowners' farms.